About

 Because school attendance is compulsory until at least age 16 in all 50 States and the District of Columbia, elementary, middle, and secondary schools are the most numerous of all educational establishments.
 They provide academic instruction to students in kindergarten through grade 12 in a variety of settings, including public schools, parochial schools, boarding and other private schools, and military academies.
 Some secondary schools offer a mixture of academic and career and technical instruction.

 Postsecondary institutions -- universities, colleges, professional schools, community or junior colleges, and career and technical institutes -- provide education and training in both academic and technical subjects for high school graduates and other adults.
-Universities offer bachelor's, master's, and doctoral degrees, while colleges generally offer only the bachelor's degree.
-Professional schools offer graduate degrees in fields such as law, medicine, business administration, and engineering.
+These institutions may offer associate, bachelor’s, or graduate degrees, depending on the type of institution.
 The undergraduate bachelor's degree typically requires 4 years of study, while graduate degrees require additional years of study.
-Community and junior colleges and technical institutes offer associate degrees, certificates, or other diplomas, typically involving 2 years of study or less.
+Community and junior colleges and technical institutes offer associate degrees, certificates, or other diplomas, usually involving 2 years of study or less.
 Career and technical schools provide specialized training and services primarily related to a specific job.
-They include computer and cosmetology training institutions, business and secretarial schools, correspondence schools, and establishments that offer certificates in commercial art and practical nursing.
+They may provide courses or programs for cosmetology, computers, business, practical nursing, and trades like automobile repair or welding.

-A growing number of career and technical programs are emphasizing general workplace skills, such as problem solving, teamwork, and customer service.
-Many high schools now offer technical preparatory programs, which are developed jointly by high schools and community colleges to provide a continuous course of study leading to an associate's degree or other postsecondary credential.
+Quality improvements also are being made to career and technical education at secondary and postsecondary schools.
+Academics are playing a more important role in career and technical curricula, and programs are being made relevant to the local job market.
+Often, students must meet rigorous standards, set in consultation with private industry, before receiving a certificate or degree.
+Career and technical students in secondary school programs must pass the same standardized tests in core subject areas as students who are enrolled in academic programs of study.
+A growing number of career and technical programs emphasize general workplace skills, such as problem solving, teamwork, and customer service.
+Many high schools now offer technical preparatory ("tech-prep") programs, which are developed jointly by high schools and community colleges to provide a continuous course of study leading to an associate degree or other postsecondary credential.

 Computer technology continues to affect the education industry.
-Computers simplify administrative tasks and make it easier to track student performance.
-Teachers use the Internet in classrooms as well as to communicate with colleagues around the country; students use the Internet for research projects.
-Distance learning continues to expand as more postsecondary institutions use Internet-based technology to conduct lessons and coursework electronically, allowing students in distant locations access to educational opportunities formerly available only on campus.
+Teachers use the Internet in classrooms, as well as to communicate with colleagues and parents; students use the Internet for research projects.
+Distance learning continues to expand, as more postsecondary institutions use Internet-based technology to conduct lessons and coursework electronically, allowing students in distant locations access to educational opportunities formerly available only on campus.
+And, classrooms are beginning to integrate social media into both classroom learning and communication between staff, parents, and students.

 Working Environment

-School conditions often vary from town to town.
+Elementary and secondary school conditions often vary from town to town.
 Some schools in poorer neighborhoods may be rundown, have few supplies and equipment, and lack air conditioning.
 Other schools may be new and well equipped and maintained.
 Conditions at postsecondary institutions are generally very good.
+At all levels of education, seeing students develop and enjoy learning can be rewarding for teachers and other education workers.
+However, dealing with unmotivated students or those with social or behavioral problems can be stressful and require patience and understanding.

 Employment

-The educational services industry was the second largest industry in the economy in 2004, providing jobs for about 13.0 million workers -- more than 12.8 million wage and salary workers, and 199,000 self-employed and unpaid family workers.
-Most jobs are found in elementary and secondary schools, either public or private.
-According to the latest data from the Department of Education's National Center for Education Statistics, close to 90 percent of students attend public primary and secondary schools, and about 75 percent attend public postsecondary institutions.
+The educational services industry was the second largest industry in the economy in 2008, providing jobs for about 13.5 million wage and salary workers.
+Most jobs are found in elementary and secondary schools, either public or private, as shown in the table below.
+Public schools employ more workers than private schools because most students attend public educational institutions.

 Degree Paths into this Industry